 The Zerotech Hunter bears a strikingly strong resemblance to the well-known DJI Mavic Pro.
-Apparently, Zerotech’s design team was so “creative” they thought, “Why bother making something original when we can just copy the Mavic?”
+Apparently, Zerotech’s design team was so “creative,” they thought, “Why to bother making something original when we can just copy the Mavic?”
 This is actually the second case of a competitor copying the DJI Mavic Pro.
 Walkera, well known for “borrowing” DJI’s designs, released the Vitus at CES 2017.
 That drone was some kind of Inspire 2 and Mavic Pro offspring.

-Zerotech Hunter Hunts the Mavic?
+Zerotech Hunter Hunts The Mavic?

 Before we elaborate, check out this side-by-side comparison of the Hunter and the Mavic:

 Not much else to say here.
 Zerotech might want to start preparing for a patent infringement lawsuit, like the one DJI filed against Yuneec.